miracl/amcl/readme.txt

 depending on the exact requirements of their project.

-Note that AMCL is largely configure at compile time, and so it doesn't fit the mold for a general purpose library that can be configured at runtime.
+Note that AMCL is largely configure at compile time, and so it doesn't fit the mould for a general purpose library that can be configured at runtime.

 AMCL is available in 32-bit and 64-bit versions in most languages.